OrchardCMS/OrchardDoc/Documentation/Building-a-hello-world-module.markdown

 This text file is describing your module to the system.
 The information contained in this file will be used for example in the features administration screen.

-> Note: be careful to use spaces and not tabs to indent this file

 # Adding the Route

 Your module will have to handle the /HelloWorld relative URL under your Orchard web site.
 In order to declare what to do when that URL gets hit, create the following Routes.cs file in the HelloWorld folder: